Alexander-boop-boop/My_got_project_Nov2024/Dictionary_and_concepts.md

 2. Local Repository: the timeline

 3. Staging Area: A space to prepare for a snapshot that will go in my timeline

+# Why use the staging area

+It gives a space to organize your changes in time.
+Because of this you can think logically before making a comit.